-More detailed information on the siting of the flue terminal can be found in Figure 9-5 and Table 9-3.
+More detailed information on the siting of the flue terminal can be found in Figure 9-5 and Table 9-2.

-The internal flue and liner diameter for all models up to 46kW output must be 100 mm (4 in) and for the 46 /70 models 125mm (5 in).
+The internal flue diameter for all models must be 100 mm (4 in).

 Twin wall flues are recommended for externally run flues to reduce the possibility of the condensate freezing in the flue.